stripe/example-terminal-backend/README.md

 2. Obtain your Stripe **secret, test mode** API Key, available in the [Dashboard](https://dashboard.stripe.com/account/apikeys).
 Note that you must use your secret key, not your publishable key, to set up the backend.
 For more information on the differences between **secret** and publishable keys, see [API Keys](https://stripe.com/docs/keys).
 For more information on **test mode**, see [Test and live modes](https://stripe.com/docs/keys#test-live-modes).

 3. Click the button below to deploy the example backend.
 You'll be prompted to enter a name for the Heroku application as well as your Stripe API key.
+You can optionally connect the application to your GitHub account.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)